301.3: What plants, shrubs and trees really want

 Think we are crazy?

-I have installed over 1,000 graywater systems in Australia and the US (and sold 6,000+ more), with many or our clients being horticulturists.
+I and my staff have installed over 500 graywater systems in Australia and the US (and sold 6,000+ more), with many or our clients being horticulturists.
 All of our clients report garden health and growth far in excess of gardens being heavily watered (with a lot more water) once or twice per week.

 But don't just take our word for it, visit Robert Kourik's website www.robertkourik.com, he is the expert in obtaining better growth rates with less water.
 I strongly recommend his book, Roots Demystified (Metamorphic Press), it explains how plants want to grow.